 HBU Cyber Engineering majors work together with classmates and professors to design and build real control systems which can be found in commercial or industrial settings.
 Cyber Engineering students also focus on:

-- Important concepts in computer networks, cyber securityoperations and control systems.
-Cyber Engineering majors also an choose from advanced elective courses in digital forensics and cyber crime, wireless and mobile security, reverse engineering, cryptography, distributed and cloud computing, data analytics and block chain.
+- Important concepts in computer networks, cyber security operations and control systems; cyber engineering majors also can choose from advanced elective courses in digital forensics and cyber crime, wireless and mobile security, reverse engineering, cryptography, distributed and cloud computing, data analytics and block chain

-Cyber Engineering Internships.
-Every Cyber Engineering major will complete at least one internship before graduation, and every student in the College of Engineering will complete a major industry-driven project during the senior year.
+Every Cyber Engineering major will complete at least one internship before graduation and a major, industry-driven project during the senior year.
 HBU staff works with students to identify Cyber Engineering internship opportunities from among many corporate partners.

-Unique Learning Opportunity.
 Cyber security degrees, certificates and courses are now offered at many community colleges, professional training organizations and universities.
 These programs typically focus on learning to assess, recommend and manage business cyber security issues.
-Some programs are offered as part of computer science and will stress computer theory, computing problems and solutions, and the design of computer systems and user interfaces.
+Some programs are offered as part of computer science, and will stress computer theory, computing problems and solutions, and the design of computer systems and user interfaces.

-In HBU’s College of Engineering, in the first year of the program, Cyber Engineering students begin to address cyber-related issues (e.g., security, Internet of Things, embedded systems, software protection, network defense, programming, mobility, etc.).
-First-year Cyber Engineering projects use a versatile hardware platform (mobile electronics kit, computing kit) to provide students with hand-on projects while learning the intricacies of engineering and computing.
-In this immersive learning environment, as Cyber Engineering students deal with actual problems that require physical and practical solutions, they develop problem-solving, critical thinking, communication and other non-technical skills.
+In HBU’s Department of Engineering, in the first year of the program, Cyber Engineering students begin to address cyber-related issues (e.g., security, Internet of Things, embedded systems, software protection, network defense, programming, mobility, etc.).
+First-year Cyber Engineering projects use a versatile hardware platform (mobile electronics kit, computing kit) to provide students with hands-on projects while learning the intricacies of engineering and computing.
+In this immersive learning environment, as Cyber Engineering students deal with actual problems that require physical and practical solutions, they develop problem-solving, critical thinking, communication and other transferable skills.

 HBU is one of 63 Christian colleges in the United States offering engineering programs accredited by ABET.
 The mission of HBU is to provide a learning experience that instills in students a passion for academic, spiritual and professional excellence as a result of our central confession, “Jesus Christ is Lord.”